 Betty Adcock grew up in the small farming town of San Augustine in deep East Texas.
 Her sixth generation roots there inform much of her early work, particularly the unexpectedly lush and unusual landscapes of her early life near immense and disappearing forests and the nearby Big Thicket, her father's hunting ground, its fragments now protected as Wilderness Preserve.
 Hers was not the Texas of wide plains and cowboys but a landscape settled earlier under Spain, with immigrants from North Carolina, Virginia, and Tennessee.
 Its culture was an extraordinary mix of the Deep South and the western frontier.

-Since her marriage to Donald Adcock, musician and educator, she has lived all her writing life in North Carolina, winning major literary honors in her adopted state.
-She and Don have one daughter, Sylvia Adcock, a journalist married to Steven Ruinsky, and two matchless granddaughters, Tai and Mollie.
+Since her marriage to Donald Adcock, musician and educator who died in 2011, she has lived all her writing life in North Carolina, where she received the state's highest literary honors.
+Their daughter, Sylvia Adcock, is a journalist married to Steve Ruinsky.
+There are two matchless granddaughters, Tai and Mollie.

-Largely self-educated—she has no degrees—Adcock has studied and written poetry through early marriage, early motherhood, and more than a decade working in the business world.
-After her first book was published, she held a teaching residency for a semester at Duke University.
-Other residencies followed, culminating in an ongoing position as Writer in Residence at Meredith College in Raleigh, where she taught until 2006 and twice held the Mary Lynch Johnson Professorship.
-She has twice been Visiting Distinguished Professor in the North Carolina State University MFA Program.
-Adcock teaches now in the Warren Wilson College MFA Program for Writers, the oldest and most acclaimed low-residency graduate writing program in the country.
+Betty has studied and written poetry through early marriage, early motherhood, and more than a decade working in the business world.
+After her first book, Walking Out, was published by LSU Press, she held a teaching residency for a semester at Duke University.
+Other residencies followed, including two decades at Meredith College in Raleigh.
+She has twice held visiting professorships in the MFA Program at North Carolina State University, and she was for ten years a member of the low-residency Warren Wilson MFA Program for Writers.

 Two Pushcart Prizes